Skip to content

 • remove[something]From[table] to remove columns from a table, ex.: removeDetailsFromProduct

-Migrate command will run all not applied yet migrations, sequentially in order.
+The up command will run all not applied yet migrations, sequentially in order. migrate is an alias.
 After applying migrations, it will also run recurrent migrations if they exist.

 sh